Fighting for Animal LIberation While Operating in a Production Line: How the Privileged Trigger Trauma and Dehumanize Immigrants

 And I don’t mean to try and sound special.
 I know people have over 2,000 friends on their list these days but not even the core folks noticed?

 Activists praise me and my “bravery” on doing high-impact actions despite my very sensitive immigration status.
-They want me to keep pushing it further and further so they can continue to use me as a token to try and convince other people to take risks: “Raffi can be deported if she gets arrested, but she still puts herself out there.
+They want me to keep pushing it further and further so they can continue to use me as a token to try and convince other people to take risks: “Raffi can be deported if they get arrested, but they still put themselves out there.
 What’s your excuse?”